Bing Crosby: Early life

-In 1917, Crosby took a summer job as property boy at Spokane's Auditorium, where he witnessed some of the acts of the day, including Al Jolson, who held him spellbound with ad-libbing and parodies of Hawaiian songs.
-He later described Jolson's delivery as "electric".
+In 1917, Crosby took a summer job as property boy at Spokane's Auditorium, where he witnessed some of the acts of the day, including Al Jolson, who held Crosby spellbound with ad-libbing and parodies of Hawaiian songs.
+Crosby later described Jolson's delivery as "electric".

 Crosby graduated from Gonzaga High School in 1920 and enrolled at Gonzaga University.
 He attended Gonzaga for three years but did not earn a degree.
-As a freshman, he played on the university's baseball team.
+As a freshman, Crosby played on the university's baseball team.
+According to the son of his coach Gus Dorais, Crosby played home games, but did not qualify for the smaller squad that went on the road.
+He was so popular with his teammates, however, that they would sneak him on the train and hide him.
+He brought his guitar along and entertained them in return.
 The university granted him an honorary doctorate in 1937.
 Gonzaga University houses a large collection of photographs, correspondence, and other material related to Crosby.

 On November 8, 1937, after Lux Radio Theatre's adaptation of She Loves Me Not, Joan Blondell asked Crosby how he got his nickname:

 As it happens, that story was pure whimsy for dramatic effect; the Associated Press had reported as early as February 1932—as would later be confirmed by both Bing himself and his biographer Charles Thompson—that it was in fact a neighbor—Valentine Hobart, circa 1910—who had named him "Bingo from Bingville" after a comic feature in the local paper called The Bingville Bugle which the young Harry liked.
 In time, Bingo got shortened to Bing.